Trauma Assessment

 Trauma & Dissociation

-These assessments explore the psychological impact of traumatic or highly stressful experiences.
-This may include symptoms such as intrusive memories, avoidance, emotional numbing, hypervigilance, shame, identity disruption, or dissociation (feeling detached from yourself, your body, or reality).
+These assessments explore the psychological impact of traumatic or highly stressful experiences, including intrusive memories, avoidance, emotional numbing, hypervigilance, shame, identity disruption, or dissociation (feeling detached from yourself, your body, or reality).
+Some measures focus on current post-traumatic stress symptoms, while others assess complex trauma patterns, dissociation, or childhood experiences (both adverse and protective).

 PCL-5 (PTSD Checklist for DSM-5)